RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/context-settings.md

 layout: page
 ---

-Roughly speaking, Math Booster has two types of settings:
+Roughly speaking, Math Booster has three types of settings:
 - Settings specific to each theorem callout (**Type**, **Number**, **Title**, ...)
 - Settings applying to a file or a folder as a whole
+- Other settings, mainly related to [live suggestions](suggest)

-The latter type is called **local settings**.
+The second type of settings is called **local settings**.

 In the plugin setting tab, you can set up the **Global** settings.
 In other words, they are local settings for the vault root.
 They apply all the files in the vault unless overwritten by another **local** settings for a lower-level folder/file.